-Performance Criteria Acceptable Solutions Design P10 Landscaping works are to complement the original garden setting and are not to diminish the heritage significance of the heritage item or its setting.
-D10.1 Any landscaping works including re-planting and the introduction of new garden features upon land that contains a heritage item is to be sympathetic to the original garden setting and the significance of existing individual elements of the garden curtilage surrounding the heritage building.
-D10.2 Existing trees and other vegetation with environmental heritage values are to be retained.
-D10.3 Where edging is required to separate paths, garden beds and gardens from areas or lawn, traditional brick or tile edging is to be used.
-D10.4 Existing fences which have been identified as significant or that contribute to the overall setting or character of a heritage item are to be retained or repaired, rather than replaced.
-Where any new fences are proposed these are to match as closely as possible with the original fencing, or if the original fence type is not known, it is to relate to the architectural character and period of the existing heritage item with respect to design, materials, colour and height.
-D10.5 High, solid concrete or masonry fences will not be permitted along the front property boundary of land containing a heritage item or land within a heritage conservation area, or in the vicinity of a heritage item or conservation area.
-Where it is required to reduce traffic noise and maintain residential amenity, alternative measures other than solid fences such as double-glazing, internal room layout and/or landscaping should be investigated.
-D10.6 Property owners are encouraged to develop a landscape masterplan for the whole site to understand the significance, condition and lifespan of trees.
-Refer to Hawkesbury City Council Fact Sheet on Fencing.
+studio Calutiana otable Solutions ny landscaping works including re-planting e introduction of new garden features and that contains a heritage item is to be thetic to the original garden setting and nificance of existing individual elements garden curtilage surrounding the heritage g. xisting trees and other vegetation with imental heritage values are to be retained. /here edging is required to separate paths, beds and gardens from areas or lawn, anal brick or tile edging is to be used. xisting fences which have been identified ificant or that contribute to the overall or character of a heritage item are to be d or repaired, rather than replaced. any new fences are proposed these are ch as closely as possible with the original g, or if the original fence type is not known, elate to the architectural character and of the existing heritage item with respect to materials, colour and height. ligh, solid concrete or masonry fences be permitted along the front property ary of land containing a heritage item or thin a heritage conservation area, or in nity of a heritage item or conservation /here it is required to reduce traffic noise aintain residential amenity, alternative res other than solid fences such as -glazing, internal room layout and/or aping should be investigated. roperty owners are encouraged to develop scape masterplan for the whole site to tand the significance, condition and n of trees.
+Refer to Hawkesbury City Council leet on Fencing.